thiswillbeyourgithub/wdoc/README.md

 * **Lazy imports**: Faster statup time thanks to lazy_import
 * **LLM (and embeddings) caching**: speed things up, as well as index storing and loading (handy for large collections).
 * **Sophisticated faiss saver**: [faiss](https://github.com/facebookresearch/faiss/wiki) is used to quickly find the documents that match an embedding.
 But instead of storing as a single file, WDoc splits the index into 1 document long index identified by deterministic hashes.
 When creating a new index, any overlapping document will be automatically reloaded instead of recomputed.
-* **Good PDF parsing** PDF parsers are notoriously unreliable, so 10 (!) different loaders are used, and the best according to a parsing scorer is kept.
-Including table support via [openparse](https://github.com/Filimoa/open-parse/) (no GPU needed by default)
+* **Good PDF parsing** PDF parsers are notoriously unreliable, so 15 (!) different loaders are used, and the best according to a parsing scorer is kept.
+Including table support via [openparse](https://github.com/Filimoa/open-parse/) (no GPU needed by default) or via [UnstructuredPDFLoader](https://python.langchain.com/docs/integrations/document_loaders/unstructured_pdfloader/).
 * **Document filtering**: based on regex for document content or metadata.
 * **Fast**: Parallel document loading, parsing, embeddings, querying, etc.
 * **Shell autocompletion** using [python-fire](https://github.com/google/python-fire/blob/master/docs/using-cli.md#completion-flag)